EntireTwix/OptimizedHeaders/README.md

 stpool.hpp
 -----
 a simple LOCK-FREE SHARED QUEUE thread pool, utilizing atomic_queue.h from user from https://github.com/max0x7ba/atomic_queue.
-This thread pool is faster then tpool.h if the distribution of work is nonuniform, otherwise its on average 20-40% slower (for synthetic workloads).
+This thread pool is probably faster then tpool.h if the distribution of work is nonuniform, otherwise its on average 20-40% slower (for synthetic workloads).

 utils.hpp
 -----